pg-format/pgraphs/README.md

 Each node is a JSON object with exactely three fields:

-- `id` the internal node identifier, being a non-empty string.
+- `id` the internal node identifier, being a string.
 Node identifiers must be unique per graph.
 - `labels` a (possibly empty) array of labels, each being a string.
 Labels must be unique per node.
 - `properties` a (possibly empty) JSON object mapping non empty strings to non-empty arrays of scalar JSON values (string, number, boolean, or null)